Underwriting Syndicate Activities

 Quick Answer

-A syndicate runs on two documents: the Agreement Among Underwriters (AAU), signed by members with several-not-joint liability, and the Selected Dealers' Agreement, signed by selling-group dealers who earn only the concession and bear no risk.
+A syndicate runs on two documents: the Agreement Among Underwriters (several-not-joint liability) and the Selected Dealers' Agreement, signed by selling-group dealers who earn only the concession and bear no risk.
 Commitment type sets who eats unsold shares.
-Contingency offerings trigger refund and escrow rules.
-Lock-ups are 180-day contracts, not SEC mandates.
-Regulation M sets the restricted period.
+A contingency label triggers the prohibited-representations rule and the stricter escrow path.
+Lock-ups are typically 180-day contracts, not SEC mandates.

 The whole unit on one sheet: the syndicate documents, the commitment types, the contingency rules, lock-ups, Regulation M filings, and the price-and-concession disclosure the exam loves.